HackerBrewery/.github/profile/README.md

-# Welcome to Hacker Brewery! 🎮
+Welcome to Hacker Brewery 🧪
-Hacker Brewery is a dynamic game studio founded in 2024 by Tristan, Saahel, and Ronald.
-Our mission is to create games that not only we love to play but will resonate with gamers worldwide.
-With a focus on innovation and enjoyment, we're on a quest to bring fresh and engaging experiences to the gaming community.
+Hacker Brewery is a nimble software studio founded in 2024.
+Our mission is to build experiences that we love—and that others will love too.
+From tools to games to exploratory tech, we focus on crafting high-quality, playful, and useful software that reflects our curiosity and creativity.

-# Our Game Plan 🕹
+Our Build Philosophy ⚙️
-At the core of our studio are a few principles we hold dear:
+At the core of our studio are a few simple but powerful principles:

-1. Enjoyment as a Metric: We believe that a game we enjoy playing is a strong indicator that others will too.
+Build What We’d Use: We trust our own instincts.
+If we find it fun, useful, or delightful, others probably will too.

-2. Close-knit Team: Our team consists of just us three ඞ, ensuring tight collaboration and shared vision.
+Tight Team, Shared Vision: A small, close-knit team enables fast iteration and aligned thinking.

-3. Fun and Engagement: We're dedicated to making game development an enjoyable and engaging process we continually return to.
+Creative Feedback Loops: We approach projects like experiments—test fast, learn fast, keep it fun.

-# Studio Summary 🏗
+Studio Summary 🧱
-Hacker Brewery is more than a game studio; it's a place where creativity meets code.
-Inspired by the endless possibilities within the gaming world, we're here to craft experiences that entertain, challenge, and inspire.
+Hacker Brewery is more than just a studio—it’s a mindset.
+We blend curiosity, technical skill, and creative storytelling to build projects that blur the line between software and experience.
+Whether it’s a tool, game, or weird prototype, we’re here to ship ideas that speak for themselves.

 # Studio Links 🖇️